 6 Weeks Pregnant: The 6th Week of Pregnancy

-The formations of the lungs, jaw, nose, and palate have begun.
+Development of the lungs, jaw, nose, and palate have begun.
 The hand and feet buds have webbed-like structures that will become the fingers and toes.
 The brain is continuing to form into its complex parts.
-A vaginal ultrasound could detect an audible heartbeat at this time.*
+A vaginal ultrasound may be able to detect an audible heartbeat at this time.

 Your baby is about ¾ of an inch (19.05 millimeters) in length.